jlmcgraw/network_sankey/readme.md

 ./src/network_sankey.py --interface en0 --dash --direction both
 ```

+Pass the `--sort-nodes` flag to alphabetically sort nodes by name.

 The figure starts empty and populates as traffic is captured.
 You can control how many packets are processed in each batch with `--batch-size`.
 Use the **Pause** button to temporarily stop capturing traffic and **Clear** to reset the diagram.